techfolios/techfolios.github.io/docs/user-guide/reference-guide.md

 title: Reference Guide
 ---

-## 5. Drafts

-## 7. Formatting

-## 8. Custom theme design

-If you want to create your own custom themes, you need to become familiar with two facilities: Jekyll templates and Semantic UI.

 ### 8.1 Jekyll Templates

 TechFolio is based on [Jekyll](https://jekyllrb.com/).
 Each of the pages are built using [Jekyll Templates](https://jekyllrb.com/docs/templates/), which in turn are based on the [Liquid Template Language](https://github.com/Shopify/liquid/wiki).